xmos/lib_ethernet/doc/rst/lib_ethernet.rst

 .. note::
     By default most RMII PHYs supply a CRS_DV signal (carrier sense) instead of an RX_DV data valid strobe.
 This library requires the PHY to be configured so that the receive data strobe is set to RX_DV mode.
 Please check your chosen PHY supports this.

+The RMII MAC requires a minimum thread speed of 75 MHz which allows all 8 hardware threads to be used on a 600 MHz xcore.ai device.

 Table 1 below describes the RMII signals: